-- 1. Programs of research be pursued more rigorously by governmental and non-governmental agencies to ascertain what the air pollutants are and how they affect the health and economic welfare of the people worldwide; and. - 2.
-Immediate action be taken by the United States Environmental Protection Agencyt, Washington State and local governments, Industries and Individuals, for more active participation in solutions to air pollution problems by encouraging alternative energy sources and setting higher emission standards and/or any other action needed to promote the health and welfare of our people.
-202. Areas of Scenic Beauty (Adopted 1923, Reaffirmed 1993, Revised 2000, Reaffirmed 2007, 2012, 2015) WHEREAS, The policy of GFWC-Washington State is complete conservation of our national park system and conservation of the most desirable areas of scenic beauty in the State of Washington; therefore RESOLVED, That GFWC-Washington State upholds the efforts of the Washington State Parks Commission and the National Parks Association in preserving areas of scenic beauty and historical interest for future generations.
-203. Beautification of Washington Beauty Areas (Adopted 1924, Amended and Reaffirmed 1993, 2000, Reaffirmed 2007, 2012, 2015) WHEREAS, Conservation is one of the primary activities of GFWC-Washington State; therefore RESOLVED, That each club affiliated with GFWC-Washington State be requested to add something to the beautifying of the State of Washington either by planting or by the conserving of beauty spots.
-Updated 2018 Pg 8 of 59 204.
-Birds - missing whereas (Adopted 1914, Reaffirmed 1993, 2000, 2007, 2012, 2015) RESOLVED, That GFWC-Washington State will cooperate as far as possible in the enforcement of Federal Laws for the protection of migratory and insectivorous birds 205.
-Clean Up Environment (Adopted 1971, Reaffirmed 1993, Revised 2000, Reaffirmed 2007, 2012, 2015) WHEREAS, GFWC-Washington State feels that as a public service organization it is our obligation to make public our stand on the present ecological crisis; and WHEREAS, GFWC-Washington State solicits the support of other organizations and individuals to improve the environment we have so carelessly used; therefore RESOLVED, That as members of GFWC-Washington State, we will:
+- Programs of research be pursued more rigorously by governmental and non-governmental agencies to ascertain what the air pollutants are and how they affect the health and economic welfare of the people worldwide; and. - 2.
+Immediate action be taken by the United States Environmental Protection Agency, Washington State and local governments, Industries and Individuals, for more active participation in solutions to air pollution problems by encouraging alternative energy sources and setting higher emission standards and/or any other action needed to promote the health and welfare of our people.
+402. Areas of Scenic Beauty (Adopted 1923, Reaffirmed 1993, Revised 2000, Reaffirmed 2007,2012, 2015, 2021) WHEREAS, The policy of GFWC-Washington State is complete conservation of our national park system and conservation of the most desirable areas of scenic beauty in the State of Washington; therefore RESOLVED, That GFWC-Washington State upholds the efforts of the Washington State Parks Commission and the National Parks Association in preserving areas of scenic beauty and historical interest for future generations.
+Updated 2022 Pg 42 of 75 403.
+Beautification of Washington Beauty Areas (Adopted 1924, Amended and Reaffirmed 1993, 2000, Reaffirmed 2007, 2012, 2015, 2021) WHEREAS, Conservation is one of the primary activities of GFWC-Washington State; therefore RESOLVED, That each club affiliated with GFWC-Washington State be requested to add something to the beautifying of the State of Washington either by planting or by the conserving of beauty spots.
+404. Birds (Adopted 1914, Reaffirmed 1993, 2000, 2007, 2012, 2015, Revised 2021) WHEREAS, People need birds more than birds need people.
+Birds control pests, pollinate plants and spread seeds; and WHEREAS, Birds are a very important part of our ecosystem and a reflection of our planet; and WHEREAS, Bird watching and feeding brings enjoyment and can be done almost anywhere with limited equipment.
+It can range from hummingbirds to our majestic eagles and ospreys; and WHEREAS, The bald eagle is the national symbol of the United States representing America's strength and freedom; and WHEREAS, There are many federal and state laws for the protection of migratory and insectivorous birds; as well as many conservation areas and protected wetlands; therefore RESOLVED, That GFWC-Washington State will cooperate as far as possible in the enforcement of Federal Laws for the protection of migratory and insectivorous birds.
+405. Clean Up Environment (Adopted 1971, Reaffirmed 1993, Revised 2000, Reaffirmed 2007, 2012, 2015, 2021) WHEREAS, GFWC-Washington State feels that as a public service organization it is our obligation to make public our stand on the present ecological crisis; and Updated 2022 Pg 43 of 75 WHEREAS, GFWC-Washington State solicits the support of other organizations and individuals to improve the environment we have so carelessly used; therefore RESOLVED, That as members of GFWC-Washington State, we will: